Room 1240 Computer Sciences A/V Support

 - If you are using VGA video, you can connect the 3.5mm audio plug to the headphone jack of your device

-- The wireless mics should be on separate channels (labeled on each mic)
+- The wireless mics should be on separate channels (labeled on each mic).
+NOTE: There are only two wireless channels, so only two wireless mics can be used at the same time.

 - Spare batteries can be found in the podium organizer to the right of the Document camera.